DCAN-Labs/BOBsRepositoryRTD/docs/contribute.md

 datalad clone https://github.com/DCAN-Labs/bobsrepository.git
 ```

-You will see the message below, but it's nothing to worry about.
-It simply indicates that the GitHub repository does not actually contain the annexed files themselves (but rather symlinks to the data files stored on AWS):
+If you see INFO messages such as the ones below, it's nothing to worry about.
+The first simply indicates that the GitHub repository does not actually contain the annexed files themselves (but rather symlinks to the data files stored on AWS).
+As long as there are no error messages and it says `install(ok)`, then it should have worked:
 ```
-[INFO   ] Remote origin not usable by git-annex; setting annex-ignore
+[INFO   ] Remote origin not usable by git-annex; setting annex-ignore [INFO   ] https://github.com/DCAN-Labs/bobsrepository.git/config download failed: Not Found install(ok)
 ```

 To download the annexed file content from AWS, cd into the cloned repository folder and run `datalad get` (note that it will take a few minutes to download the full repository contents):